dojo/docs/quickstart/dom.rst

       dojo.addClass(dojo.body(), "tundra");
   });

-By wrapping <body> lookup in the {{{dojo.body()}}} function, we are able to redefine the meaning of the <body> element on the fly.
-The {{{dojo.query}}} method is limited to browser-only use cases, while the dojo.body() approach allows one to write portable code that will still execute in environments where the <body> element might not exist.
+By wrapping <body> lookup in the ``dojo.body()`` function, we are able to redefine the meaning of the <body> element on the fly.
+This is useful for situations where your script might be working with multiple documents, such as the content of an iframe or a parent window.
+You can change the scope of a ``dojo.query`` by passing a different document as the context (second) argument:

-The <body> element is a particularly convenient node to access, especially for small examples.
+.. code-block :: javascript
+  :linenos:

+  dojo.addOnLoad(function(){
+      var ifr = document.getElementById("anIframe");
+      dojo.query("body", ifr.documentElement).addClass("tundra")
+  });

 document vs. dojo.doc
 ---------------------